kyjohnso/skysplat_blender/README.md

 <img src="images/video_loader_panel.png" width="400" alt="Description">

 3. **Extracting Frames**
-   - Set your desired frame range and step value, we suggest a step size between 5 and 10 for the sample silo video.
+   - Set your desired frame range and step value, Version 0.3.0 of SkySplat will automatically select the frame step value to get the total number of extracted frames to about 170.
 Smaller step size means more frames and better reconstruction, but also longer processing times.
    - Confirm or modify the output folder
    - Click "Extract Frames" to process

 4. **COLMAP Workflow**
    - Configure COLMAP settings in the SkySplat COLMAP panel
-   - COLMAP Executable should auto populate with your systems default path, however you can manually set it if needed
+   - COLMAP Executable should auto populate with your systems default path, however you can manually set it if needed (on MacOS this path will be /opt/homebrew/bin/colmap if you used the homebrew as the install method as described above)
    - If the input and output paths for the models aren't loaded, you can click the chain link icon to auto populate them from the video file path and defaults.
    - The defaults for the other settings should be sufficient for your first few runs.
    - Click "Run COLMAP" to begin processing your video frames into a sparse point cloud (you can monitor the console running blender for detailed colmap output)